Red X iconGreen tick iconYellow tick icon

 Dr James HeadleyBA(Hons)(Oxf) MA PhD(Lond)

-Associate Professor James Headley's research interests are in Russian foreign policy, the European Union, nationalism and ethnic conflict, and International Relations theory.
-He is the author of Russia and the Balkans: Foreign Policy from Yeltsin to Putin (Hurst and Co./Columbia University Press, 2008) and co-editor of Public Participation in Foreign Policy (Palgrave Macmillan, 2012).
-He joined the Department of Politics in 2005, having previously lectured at the University of Auckland, University of Leicester, and University College London.
+James Headley’s research interests are in Russian foreign policy, the European Union, nationalism, and International Relations theory.
+He is the author of Russia and the Balkans: Foreign Policy from Yeltsin to Putin (Hurst and Co./Columbia University Press) and is currently working on a co-authored book on Russian foreign policy to be published by Polity.
+He completed his PhD at the School of Slavonic and East European Studies, University College London.

 Teaching